Hash House Harriers: Trails

 Hashing has not strayed far from its roots in Kuala Lumpur (and before that as games 'Hare and Hounds' and 'paper chase').
-The hares mark their trail with paper, chalk, sawdust, strings or coloured flour, depending on the environment and weather.
+The hares mark their trail with paper, chalk, sawdust, strings or colored, flour, depending on the environment and weather.

+One of the functions of special marks like checks, false trails, check backs, hooks, etc. (see below), is to keep the 'pack' (the 'hounds' or runners) together as faster runners will usually be the first to find them and so go down false trails, check backs, or be sent to the back by hooks while the slower runners and walkers will have time to catch up with them.

 Special marks may be used to indicate a false trail, a backtrack, a shortcut, or a turn.
 The most commonly used mark is a "check", indicating that hashers will have to search in any direction to find the continuation of the trail.
 Trails may contain a "beer check", where the pack stops to consume beer, water, or snacks, allowing any stragglers to catch up to the group.

 Trails may pass through any sort of terrain and hashers may run through back alleyways, residential areas, city streets, forests, swamps, deep mud ("shiggy") or shopping malls and may climb fences, ford streams, explore storm drains or scale cliffs in their pursuit of the hare.

 Signals and terms

 Hashers often carry horns or whistles to communicate with each other, in addition to verbal communication.
-Every hash house employs its own set of trail marks, and the names for these marks may vary widely, so newcomers or visitors will have the local markings explained to them before the run at a "chalk talk."
-The most common term is "on-on," shouted by runners to let others know they are on the right trail.
+Every hash house employs its own set of trail marks, and the names for these marks may vary widely, so newcomers or visitors will have the local markings explained to them before the run at a "chalk talk".
+The most common term is "on-on", shouted by runners to let others know they are on the right trail.
 A yell of "R-U?" (pronounced "are you") is a question to other hashers if they are on trail – it should be responded with either "On-On" or "Looking or Checking."

 Sometimes there is a call to "circle up" – this is a call from a leader for the hashers to form a circle, be quiet, and pay attention.
 Circles are called for the "chalk talk" to give news, or for some ceremony such as to thank the hare for the hash.

 Trail markings

-Each hare should explain their markings at the start of the trail (see "Chalk Talk" above") as some marks like X or O may have completely different meanings depending on the local custom and can sometimes even vary from hare to hare within the same kennel.
-Many clubs around the world still use shredded or small squares of paper, but due to litter laws and other environmental concerns, most clubs have transitioned to chalk or flour, but other substances may be used too, e.g. saw dust, colored powder, or pieces of toilet paper.
+Each hare should explain their markings at the start of the trail, as some marks like X or O may have completely different meanings depending on the local custom and can sometimes even vary from hare to hare within the same kennel.

+Many clubs around the world still use shredded or small squares of paper, but due to litter laws and other environmental concerns, most clubs have transitioned to chalk or flour, but other substances may be used too, e.g. sawdust, colored powder, pieces of toilet paper.
+Trails have been laid in cereal, Kool-Ade, Tang, biodegradable marking ribbon, tape and even mustard.